 My idea of solar lights is to get rid of wires entirely, so I’d always go for solar light with a solar panel that adjusts separately.
 In that case, the lamp can face one direction and the panel the other.

-After much thought and testing, I can say with assurance that the best solar lights in 2022 are the JSOT Solar Spot Lights Outdoor.
+After much thought and testing, I can say with assurance that the best solar lights are the JSOT Solar Spot Lights Outdoor.

 Their low profile makes them a perfect landscape light while the high-brightness mode lets me use them as a security light in a punch.

 What really bought me, however, is the fully adjustable solar panel — wherever I’m pointing the beam, I can find an optimal angle for solar charging.

 This feature coupled with a 2,200 mAh Li-Ion battery easily leaves behind the Biling Solar Spotlights (non-adjustable panel) and URPOWER Solar Lights (far less bright) as the top contenders that still have to learn.